complexphoton/MESTI.jl/README.md

 ## Acknowledgment

-We thank [William Sweeney](https://github.com/wrs28) for granting us permission to integrate his MUMPS-julia interface, [MUMPS3.jl](https://github.com/wrs28/MUMPS3.jl/tree/5.3.3-update), into thia package.
+We thank [William Sweeney](https://github.com/wrs28) for granting us permission to integrate his MUMPS-julia interface, [MUMPS3.jl](https://github.com/wrs28/MUMPS3.jl/tree/5.3.3-update), into this package.
 The files bearing the mumps3 prefix in the [src](./src) directory have been adopted from the MUMPS3.jl.

 ## Reference & Credit